DMVis/DMVis/documentation/columns/barcolumn.md

-# Bar Column
+# BarColumn

 BarColumn is a column that displays a bar chart.
-It is useful for visualizing the relative size of values in a column.
+It is useful for visualising the relative size of values in a column.

 ## Required Attributes